 Notes

-You can find unrefined sunflower oil in eastern European/Ukrainian markets or online.
+You can find unrefined sunflower oil in Eastern European/Ukrainian markets or online.
 If you can’t find it, use a good quality extra virgin olive oil instead.

 Nutrition